New Graduate Students

 - Health Insurance - all students at Clarkson are required to show proof of health insurance during registration.
 If you do not have insurance through an outside provider, you will be prompted to purchase Clarkson's student health insurance plan when you check-in for classes.
 You can review details of this requirement at www.clarkson.edu/sas/student_accounts/healthinsurance.html.
 More information will also be included in your first invoice.

-- Housing Information - It is your responsibility to secure appropriate off-campus housing.
-Clarkson does not offer on-campus accomodations for graduate students.
+- Housing Information (click the link for more information on potential housing availability) - it is your responsibility to secure appropriate off-campus housing.
+Clarkson does not offer on-campus accommodations for graduate students.
 Suitable apartments in Potsdam are very limited.
 As soon as you know you are definitely coming to Clarkson, you should secure an apartment immediately.
 In view of the housing situation, we strongly suggest that you arrive on campus at least 2 weeks prior to the start of classes.

 - Employment Eligibility Verification - ALL graduate students holding research or teaching assistantships, or who expect to work on campus, must provide certain identification and employment eligibility documents within 3 days of your official start date.
-Upon arrival, visit your graduate coordinator's office to begin this process.
+For more information regarding employment as a student at Clarkson, please see our website at www.clarkson.edu/sas/financial/student_employment.html.
+Upon arrival visit your graduate coordinator's office to begin this process.
 Please plan to have the following documentation with you:

 - US Citizens: two forms of ID along with/including your Social Security Card.